 Witnessing domestic and family violence can have a profound negative effect on children and young people.

 The Domestic Violence Line is a state-wide free-call number and is available 24 hours, seven days a week.
 The Domestic Violence Line provides telephone counselling, information and referrals for people who are experiencing or have experienced domestic or family violence.

 Trained female caseworkers are sensitive to the needs of people who have experienced domestic violence.
 The Domestic Violence Line makes referrals to women's refuges and as well as family support services, counselling, the police and courts, lawyers and hospitals.
 It helps with transport, emergency accommodation and other relevant support.

-When applying for a transfer to another property, social housing providers undertake an assessment of the urgency of the tenant’s need to move out of their current property or location.
-This assessment will generally occur: when considering an initial transfer application; or if the tenant’s situation worsens after having been approved for a transfer.
-If there is sufficient risk to the tenant or members of their household, the transfer applicant will be escalated and given priority housing applicant status on the NSW Housing Register.
+When applying for a transfer to another property, social housing providers assess the urgency of a tenant’s need to move out of their current property or location.
+This assessment generally occurs: when considering an initial transfer application or if the tenant’s situation worsens after approval.
+If there is sufficient risk to the tenant or their household members, the tenant will be escalated and given priority status on the NSW Housing Register.

-A face-to-face assessment is a child protection process involving a Safety, Risk and Risk Reassessment (SARA) or Secondary Assessment Stage 2 (SAS2) that results in decisions about protective action to protect the child or young person from harm of abuse and neglect.
-See also Safety Assessment, Risk Assessment and Risk Reassessment (SARA) and Secondary assessment.
+A face-to-face assessment is a child protection process involving a Safety, Risk and Risk Reassessment (SARA) or Secondary Assessment Stage 2 (SAS2) that results in decisions about actions that need to occur to protect the child or young person from abuse and neglect.

 The FACS Service Charter is a department-wide service commitment to FACS’ clients.
 The service charter outlines the service standards clients can expect to receive from FACS, and what FACS requires from clients to be able to provide the best possible service.